Recently I heard someone claim that inflation was caused by the central bank printing money.

 This is a common political trope.
 The general theory is that inflation is a tax that we didn’t vote for and unjustly enriches a small minority.

-Any theory like this that attempts to explain complicated things with a strong spin raises my alarm bells, so I decided to figure out what it meant.
+Any theory like this that attempts to explain complicated things with a strong spin raises my alarm bells, so I decided to figure out what it meant, and to then write this very simple explanation (an ELI5) of how inflation works in modern economies, and how central banks try to reign it in and prevent deflation.

 - Why does inflation happen?